30 Aug 2019

 General Technical Requirements for Children's Furniture (GB 28007-2011), China’s first mandatory national standard for children’s furniture, came into force on 1 August 2012 and is applicable to furniture designed or intended to be used by children aged from 3 to 14.
-In other words, the materials used in the production of children’s furniture are subject to a specific standard which is different from that of adult’s furniture in order to protect the health of children and prevent accidents.
+In other words, the materials used in the production of children’s furniture are subject to a specific standard different to that of adult furniture in order to protect children’s health and prevent accidents.
 Focusing on safety and environmental issues, the standard lays down the structural requirements for children’s furniture, such as stipulating that these products should not have edges or pointed parts which may pose safety risks to the user.
 It also limits the content of hazardous substances in children’s furniture and specifies the flame retardant performance of these products.

 The Test of Mechanical Properties of Furniture implemented in May 2014 updates the original standards and introduces stricter parametric test requirements.
-Seven standards, i.e. GB/T 10357.1-2013 to GB/T 10357.7-2013, have been revised, covering the stability and durability of furniture such as chairs, cabinets, single bunk beds and tables.
+Seven standards, i.e. GB/T 10357.1-2013 to GB/T 10357.7-2013, have been revised, covering the stability and durability of furniture such as chairs, storage units, beds and tables.
 These performance tests can help ensure the life span and safety of furniture items.
-The eighth update, i.e., GB/T 10357.8-2015, fills a void in China's furniture standards.
-It was put into implementation in 2016 to ensure the safe performance of tilting chairs, rocking chairs and lounge chairs and protect consumers' personal safety and rights.
+The eighth update, i.e. GB/T 10357.8-2015, fills a void in China's furniture standards.
+It was put into implementation in 2016 to ensure the safe performance of lounge chairs, rocking chairs and recliner chairs as well as to protect consumers' personal safety and rights.